 In today’s game of SaaS (you know it’s a game, right?), success depends on knowing what’s going on in your business.
 And acting on that information — fast.
 Not sure how?
 Enter Sherlock’s product engagement Alerts.

 Now customer-facing teams at any SaaS business can stay on top of how users are engaging (or not engaging) with the product in real time.

 Product engagement alerts?
 Curious, but of what would I need to be alerted?

 A remarkable question, indeed.
-There’s a lot of engagement alerts your team might welcome — some unique to your SaaS business, some not.
+There are a lot of engagement alerts your team might welcome — some unique to your SaaS business, some not.
 Here are few game-winning no-brainers to get you started:

 SaaS Product Engagement Alert #1: New account sign-up

-There is no greater rush (except perhaps the one felt by Sherlock when a fresh stream of liquified opium kissed his bloodstream after an extended stretch of abstinence) than seeing a new account signup for your product.
+There is no greater rush (except perhaps the one Sherlock felt when a fresh stream of liquified opium kissed his bloodstream after an extended stretch of abstinence) than seeing a new account sign up for your product.
 They love us!
 What better affirmation of your collective efforts?

 By the way, once you’re getting too many signups for a realtime alert (it’ll happen!), you may want to set up a daily summary for all the good news.

 SaaS Product Engagement Alert #2: Account converts to paid